-On the Advanced tab, set the Interworking Profile field to the interworking profile for Windstream defined in Section 7.5.2.
+On the Advanced tab, set the Interworking Profile field to the interworking profile for Level 3 defined in Section 7.5.2.
+Set the Signaling Manipulation Script field to the signaling manipulation script for the Level 3 SIP server defined in Section 7.6.1.